jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (a) comply with the rules of the scheme:
   (b) comply with a binding settlement determined by the scheme in response to a complaint:
   (c) comply with a binding settlement determined by the scheme in an indemnity dispute.
-(3) If a District Court is satisfied that the terms of a binding settlement are manifestly unreasonable, the court’s order under subsection (2)﻿(b) may modify the terms of the binding settlement, provided that the modification results in a binding settlement that could have been made under the dispute resolution scheme.
+(3) If the District Court is satisfied that the terms of a binding settlement are manifestly unreasonable, the court’s order under subsection (2)﻿(b) may modify the terms of the binding settlement, provided that the modification results in a binding settlement that could have been made under the dispute resolution scheme.
-(4) If an order requiring a member to comply with a binding settlement includes a requirement that the member pay an amount of money to a person, that order (or part of the order) may be enforced as if it were a judgment by a District Court for the payment of a sum of money.
+(4) If an order requiring a member to comply with a binding settlement includes a requirement that the member pay an amount of money to a person, that order (or part of the order) may be enforced as if it were a judgment by the District Court for the payment of a sum of money.
 (5) A reference in this section to a member includes a reference to a person who was a member of the dispute resolution scheme at the relevant time but is no longer a member at the time of the application or order.

 ### 43EC Offence to fail to comply with District Court order
 (1) A member or former member of the dispute resolution scheme who, knowing that the member or former member is subject to an order made under section 43EB, fails to comply with the order, or fails to comply with the order within the time or in the manner required by the order, commits an offence and is liable on conviction to a fine not exceeding $100,000.
-(2) Nothing in this section applies to an order or part of an order of a District Court referred to in section 43EB(4).
+(2) Nothing in this section applies to an order or part of an order of the District Court referred to in section 43EB(4).

 **Gas industry regulation-making powers**